How to Sue for Emotional Distress After Being Sexually Abused

-how to sue sexual assault emotional distress
+how to sue for emotional distress after being sexually abused

-Sexual abuse and assault impacts thousands of people in Georgia each year, inflicting not only physical trauma but emotional distress, too.
+Sexual abuse and assault impact thousands of people in Georgia each year, inflicting not only physical trauma but emotional distress, too.
 A sexual assault lawsuit – separate from any criminal case proceeding – can help survivors recover damages for the harm caused.
 Our Atlanta sexual assault attorneys can offer advice on how to sue for emotional distress in these cases.

 Few doubt the fact that sexual assault and abuse survivors suffer some degree of emotional distress.
 According to the Rape, Abuse & Incest National Network (RAIN), survivors often experience a range of immediate and long-term mental and emotional damage, including: